Book of Gates: The Hours of the Book of Gates

 Hour 3: Just beyond the door, named Piercing of Embers,” are twelve mummies who are protected by a fire-breathing snake at the front and back of the corridor.
 Ra demands the fire penetrate the dark corridor where it illuminates a Lake of Fire that the mummies are surrounding.
 The solar barque crosses the lake and the other side, Ra calls for the mummies to unwrap themselves and a be given breath and offerings for pulling the solar barque.
 The accompanying texts states Ra asks for safe passage across the lake of fire for the worthy blessed souls.
 Once the boat reaches the next gateway, the entire scene is drenched in darkness again.

 Hour 4: Once through the gate, Ra is bathed in darkness.
-The bark is pulled along by four gods until it reaches building containing nine shrines that contain nine mummified gods.
+The barque is pulled along by four gods until it reaches building containing nine shrines that contain nine mummified gods.
 These are the ‘gods who follow Osiris, who are in their abodes.’
 These gods protect the ba.
-In front of this shine house are two groups of six goddesses guarding a hill to land, on the left, and one to water, on the right, separated by a giant serpent.
+In front of this shrine house are two groups of six goddesses guarding a hill to land, on the left, and one to water, on the right, separated by a giant serpent.
 The land on the left shows Osiris mummified, behind Osiris are twelve gods guarding pits of fire.
 The right path over water is the Lake of Life.

 On the wall, evocation of the 5th division of the Book of Gates: the court of Osiris.

 Hour 5: This is the Judgement of Osiris scene.
 The solar barque is pulled along by the four gods of the Tuat (duat or underworld).
 They are pulling the bark towards nine gods holding a long serpent named Ennutchi who is the god Apep.
 In front of these nine gods are twelve additional gods deemed “the souls of the men who are in the Tuat.”
 Ra instructs these gods to attack the serpent so it is not able to travel through the gateway.
 In the next sequence of the scene Horus is depicted presiding over the men the four ethnicities of man: Egyptian, Asiatics, Nubian, Libyans (sixteen in total).
 These groups represent how all are welcoming in the afterlife.
 Horus grants protection of the men and gives them offerings.
 There is another gateway which leads to the Judgement Hall of Osiris.
 This is where Osiris weighs the soul of the deceased against evil.